likicv/usysml-test-cases/README.md

 ## uSysML

-The uSysML project is an approach to the development of test cases for SysML v2 textual notation.
+The uSysML project is an approach to the development of test cases for the SysML v2 textual notation.
 In the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviours, however what exactly is included in this subset depends on the uSysML version (see the table below).
 The purpose of uSysML versioning is to define the scope that will limit considerations required for the development of the test cases.
 The currently planned uSysML versions are shown in the table below: